agh-glk/pydic/docs/source/PyDic.rst

 .. warning::

-    Every single PyDic dictionary uses its own identificator namespace numbered from 1.
-If you want to use more than one dictionary in your program you should always use PyDicManager, as it introduces its own identificators namespacing, eg. ``1234@first_dic`` , ``1234@second_dict``.
-This will help you to avoid identificators clashing.
+    Every single PyDic dictionary uses its own identificator namespace numbered from 1 with concatenated dictionary name to it separated by `@` sign.
+This helps to avoid identificator name clashing if you want to use more than one dictionary in your program.
+Consider also using PyDicManager for managing multiple dictionaries at the same time

 Example::